Earn a global finance degree offering flexible career options.

 Skills You'll Gain

-- To understand of the basic principles of international relations, global political economy, and comparative politics
+- To understand the basic principles of international relations, global political economy, and comparative politics

-- To be able to deploy the analytical techniques of microeconomics and macroeconomics to policy analysis in global trade, finance, and development
+- To be able to deploy the micro- and macroeconomic analytical techniques to policy analysis in global trade, finance, and development

 - To understand the institutional structures of global trade, finance, and development